cmgriffing/neovim-docs-web/apps/docs/src/pages/en/usr/usr_41.md

 We first store the old value of 'cpoptions' in the s:save_cpo variable.
 At the end of the plugin this value is restored.

-Notice that a script-local variable is used [s:var](#s:var).
+Notice that a script-local variable is used |s:var|.
 A global variable could already be in use for something else.
 Always use script-local variables for things that are only used in the script.